Wernicke encephalopathy: Signs and symptoms

-Although hypothermia is usually diagnosed with a body temperature of 35 °C / 95° Fahrenheit, or less, incipient cooling caused by deregulation in the central nervous system (CNS) needs to be monitored because it can promote the development of an infection.
-The patient may report feeling cold, followed by mild chills, cold skin, moderate pallor, tachycardia, hypertension, tremor or piloerection.
+Although hypothermia is usually diagnosed with a body temperature of 35 °C (95 °F) or less, incipient cooling caused by deregulation in the central nervous system (CNS) needs to be monitored because it can promote the development of an infection.
+The patient may report feeling cold, followed by mild chills, cold skin, moderate pallor, tachycardia, hypertension, tremor, or piloerection.
 External warming techniques are advised to prevent hypothermia.

-Among the frequently altered functions are the cardio circulatory.
+Among the frequently altered functions is the cardio-circulatory.
 There may be tachycardia, dyspnea, chest pain, orthostatic hypotension, changes in heart rate and blood pressure.
 The lack of thiamine sometimes affects other major energy consumers, the myocardium, and also patients may have developed cardiomegaly.
 Heart failure with lactic acidosis syndrome has been observed.
 Cardiac abnormalities are an aspect of the WE, which was not included in the traditional approach, and are not classified as a separate disease.

 Infections have been pointed out as one of the most frequent triggers of death in WE.
 Furthermore, infections are usually present in pediatric cases.

-In the last stage other symptoms may occur: hyperthermia, increased muscle tone, spastic paralysis, choreic dyskinesias and coma.
+In the last stage, other symptoms may occur: hyperthermia, increased muscle tone, spastic paralysis, choreic dyskinesias, and coma.

-Because of the frequent involvement of heart, eyes and peripheral nervous system, several authors prefer to call it Wernicke disease rather than simply encephalopathy.
+Because of the frequent involvement of the heart, eyes, and peripheral nervous system, several authors prefer to call it Wernicke disease rather than simply encephalopathy.

 Early symptoms are nonspecific, and it has been stated that WE may present nonspecific findings.
 In Wernicke Korsakoff's syndrome some single symptoms are present in about one-third.

 Location of the lesion

-Depending on the location of the brain lesion different symptoms are more frequent:
+Depending on the location of the brain lesion, different symptoms are more frequent: